Service — Agentic AI architecture

 Agentic AI on the Microsoft stack — designed to be trusted in production.

-Designing and delivering agentic AI on Azure AI Foundry, the Microsoft Agent Framework and Copilot Studio — with the orchestration, grounding, evaluation and observability that decide whether a system is a demo or something a regulated business can rely on.
+Designing and delivering agentic AI on Azure AI Foundry, the Microsoft Agent Framework and Copilot Studio, with the orchestration, grounding, evaluation and observability that decide whether a system holds up in production.

 The real problem

 A demo is easy.
-A system you can trust is the work.
+A system you can trust is not.

-That gap — between something that works in a demo and something that holds up in production — is where most agentic AI programmes struggle, and it is the part of the work I focus on.
+That gap, between something that works in a controlled run and something that holds up in production, is where most agentic AI programmes struggle, and it is the part I focus on.

 The architecture